-The TOE is the IOGEAR Secure KVM Switch Series (CAC Models).
+The TOE is the IOGEAR Secure KVM Switch Series (non CAC Models).
 Each of the sixteen models identified in Section 1.1 is a Peripheral Sharing Device that include console ports and computer ports.
-The console ports are used to connect a single set of peripherals, including a mouse, keyboard, user authentication device such as smart card or CAC reader, speaker, and one or two video displays (depending on specific device type) to the TOE.
+The console ports are used to connect a single set of peripherals, including a mouse, keyboard, speaker, and one or two video displays (depending on specific device type) to the TOE.
 The TOE's computer ports are connected to up to 2, 4, or 8 separate computers (again depending on specific device type).
 The user can then securely switch the connected console peripherals between any of the connected computers while preventing unauthorized data flows or leakage between computers.
 The TOE supports manual port switching using a press and release a port selection push button (on the switch, or on the Remote Port Selector (RPS) if connected and aligned) to bring the KVM focus to the computer attached to its corresponding port.